India Mahdavi

 India Mahdavi (born April 4, 1962) is an Iranian-French architect and designer.
 Over 20 years since launching her own studio, Mahdavi has built a name for herself—working on large hospitality projects, luxury collaborations, and even launching her own furniture line.
 Often referred to as the “reigning queen of color,” Mahdavi is most known for her whimsical spaces and forms infused with playful palettes.
-Projects include the Hotel du Cloitre in Arles, Coburg Bar at London's Connaught Hotel, Monte Carlo Beach in Monaco, Rivington Hotel in Manhattan and the Townhouse Hotel in Miami.
+Projects include the Hotel du Cloitre in Arles, Coburg Bar at London's Connaught Hotel, Monte Carlo Beach in Monaco, Rivington Hotel in Manhattan, the Townhouse Hotel in Miami and the CondesaDF hotel in México City.

 Early life and education

 India Mahdavi was born in 1962 in Tehran to a Persian father and English-Egyptian mother.
 Spending her early years in Cambridge, Massachusetts, Mahdavi’s love of color began with Disney movies, Bugs Bunny, Peanuts—even the colorful foods found in her lunchbox.
 In a New York Times interview, Mahdavi recalls her early life in America as "a time of very strong colors".

-Raised in the United states, Germany, and France, Mahdavi’s heritage and cosmopolitan upbringing had a major influence on her work.
+Raised in the United States, Germany, and France, Mahdavi’s heritage and cosmopolitan upbringing had a major influence on her work.
 Her studies took her to École des Beaux Arts in Paris, France, from 1980 to 1986, where she studied architecture, and eventually to New York, where she studied furniture design at Parsons and graphic design at the School of Visual Arts.

 Later, Mahdavi met a restaurateur, Jonathan Morr, looking to open a hotel on a small budget – today known as the Townhouse Hotel.
 She went to Miami to see it and became the designer of the 80 bedroom stay.
 It would be one of her earliest projects that solidified and set the stage for her interior design career.